dannyhw/expo-router-storybook-issues/README.md

 3. to run storybook, run `yarn storybook`

 See component `./app/_layout.tsx` to see how stories are conditionally monted (this would work with Expo-Router v1)

+Make sure to download and install Expo Go in your phone device